gitter-badger/Hydra-1/README.md

 A central component for scaling across multiple Storage Accounts.
 It is using a ISharding strategy to compute consistent hashes that pick a right Storage Account by key provided.

+` class JumpSharding : ISharding `

-Default implementation of ISharding provided is JummpSharding that implement's Jump Consistent Hash.
+Default implementation of ISharding provided is JumpSharding that implement's Jump Consistent Hash.

 Hydra.Core doesn't manage shard migration, which means you are constrained the amount of Storage Accounts you start of with.
 The more the better.